MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/finance-how-to-record-vat.md

     ms.author: sgroespe

 ---
-# How to: Record VAT on Sales and Purchases
+# How to: Work with VAT on Sales and Purchases
 If your country or region requires you to calculate value-added tax (VAT) on sales and purchase transactions so that you can report the amounts to a tax authority, you can set up [!INCLUDE[d365fin](includes/d365fin_md.md)] to calculate VAT automatically on sales and purchase documents.
 For more information, see [Setting Up to Calculations and Posting Methods for Value-Added Tax] (finance-setup-vat.md).

 However, you can also enter VAT manually.
 For example, this is useful if you need to make a correction.